One of Dublin's best day trips you need to do

 As we’ve said before, in previous posts, we really love Ireland and we’re very lucky to have such beauty on our doorstep.
 No matter where you live in this country, you can enjoy gorgeous scenery, perhaps on a canal-side towpath, challenging mountain hikes and coastal cliff walks or woodland trails and you’re never too far from a stone-age burial tomb, a medieval castle or an ancient monastic settlement!
 From Dublin, there are brilliant day trips you can do and we’ve been capturing places, stories and images so we can create a comprehensive guide for folks who would like to explore a little further.
-Dublin is relatively small, compared to other European capitals and, if you have a few days, you can definitely add one or two of these trips to your itinerary.
-So far, we’ve posted about Clara, Newgrange and Loughcrew Cairns and we’ve loads more to share, so stay tuned!
+Dublin is relatively small, compared to other European capitals and, if you have a few days, you can definitely add one or two of these trips to your itinerary, just like this day trip to Glendalough Monastery.
+When you’ve finished reading, have a look at our other Dublin day trips: Clara, Newgrange, Loughcrew Cairns and The Rock of Dunamase.
+We’ve loads more to share, so stay tuned!

 Monks and Vikings